Alexander Reid Ross: Reception

-The Portland Mercury arts staff listed the book as among 2017's best, describing it as "one of the most thoroughly researched histories of fascist organizing and theoretical lineage from Mussolini to the so-called alt-right of today".
-The Mercury highlights the book as both clarifying and subtle.
+The arts staff of the Portland Mercury, a left-wing or "alternative" publication, listed the book as among 2017's best, describing it as "one of the most thoroughly researched histories of fascist organizing and theoretical lineage from Mussolini to the so-called alt-right of today".
+The Mercury highlighted the book as both clarifying and subtle.

 Book tour disruption

-During a book tour event in June 2017, men wearing "Make America Great Again" hats visited the event and attempted disruption.
-These included Jamie Troutman, an organizer of Unite the Right.
-Ross told the right-wing visitors that they could stay as long as they remained quiet in the back, which they did.
-After attendees at the event described the intrusion on social media, local anti-racists and anti-fascists began visiting the bookstore.
+During a book tour event in June 2017, men wearing "Make America Great Again" hats visited the event including Jamie Troutman, an organizer of Unite the Right.
+Ross told the men they could stay as long as they remained quiet in the back, which they did.
+After attendees at the event described the new arrivals on social media, antifascists began visiting the bookstore.
 The crowd swelled from around twenty to over sixty, according to Ross, and the talk continued without further disruption.
-The right-wing visitors left after the event, and some anti-fascists followed.
+The MAGA hat wearers left after the event, and some antifascists followed.

 Map project

 Ross began collecting cases in which far-right actors and vigilantes appeared at demonstrations and similar events starting on May 27, 2020.
 Using this data, he developed an interactive map of the United States describing events and metadata such as involved groups.
 By early September, Ross had accumulated over 500 such incidents.

 By mid-October, he had accumulated over 800 incidents.
 Approximately 90% of the data is sourced from social media and news outlets.
 The remainder comes from the Armed Conflict Location & Event Data Project (ACLED), a non-partisan, international political violence tracking group.
 Ross categorizes over 400 of the events as beyond harassment or intimidation.
-Ross found that, though vigilante-style attacks and threats had fallen since summer, the proportion of gun violence and vehicular attacks increased.
+Ross found that, although vigilante-style attacks and threats had fallen since summer, the proportion of gun violence and vehicular attacks increased.
 Though demonstrations and violence at demonstrations were both decreasing, the severity of attacks was increasing, Ross found.
 The project has been praised by the research director at ACLED, and Heidi Beirich.